University of Kragujevac Faculty of Economics: Undergraduate Study Programmes

-Duration of undergraduate studies for all eight courses is four years.
+The duration of undergraduate studies for all eight courses is four years.
 For the admission on undergraduate studies can apply students that have successfully finished four-year middle or high school.
 Prospective candidates for admission then have to pass admissions exams in 2 subjects of their choice.
-Candidates can choose among following eight subjects: General economics, Business economics, National economics, Statistics, Accounting, philosophy, Sociology and Mathematics.
+Candidates can choose among the following eight subjects: General economics, Business economics, National economics, Statistics, Accounting, Philosophy, Sociology and Mathematics.

-In 2020 the Faculty of Economics received an international accreditation of its bachelor studies module Accounting and Business Finance from the British Association of Chartered Certified Accountants (ACCA) – the global professional accounting body offering the Chartered Certified Accountant qualification.
-ACCA has provided recognition of exams passed at the Faculty of Economics and automatic exemption from five ACCA exams (F1-F4 and F9) for all students who complete their bachelor academic studies in the module Accounting and Business Finance starting from 2020.
+In 2020 the Faculty of Economics received an international accreditation for its bachelor studies module Accounting and Business Finance from the British Association of Chartered Certified Accountants (ACCA) – the global professional accounting body offering the Chartered Certified Accountant qualification.
+ACCA has provided recognition of exams passed at the Faculty of Economics and automatic exemption from six ACCA exams (F1-F4 and F9) for all students who complete their bachelor academic studies in the module Accounting and Business Finance starting in 2021.
 With this accreditation, the Faculty of Economics received international confirmation of its efforts to improve the quality of studies and provide relevant and recognized knowledge by ACCA, as the most important institution in the field of education of accountants and auditors in the world.